craftcms/docs/docs/commerce/1.x/docs/variant-model.md

 ### maxQty

-The maximum quanity orderable for this variant (in a single cart/order)
+The maximum quantity that can be ordered at once for this variant (in a single cart/order)

 ### minQty

-The minimum quanity orderable for this variant (in a single cart/order)
+The minimum quantity that can be ordered at once for this variant (in a single cart/order)

 ### weight